 About a week before you leave for a long road trip, have your car checked for fluid levels, brakes and tires and anything else that may need attention before you take your car on a long trip.
-If you realise a few days before the trip that your car is not road worthy or another family member needs to borrow your vehicle urgently, don’t worry.
-Car Hire may be a good idea for you to look into in order to make this trip achievable.
+If you realize a few days before the trip that your car is not road worthy or another family member needs to borrow your vehicle urgently, don’t worry.
 You shouldn’t cancel your plans for such a small setback.
 For example, if you are planning on hiring a van for your trip, it is in your best interest to get the right insurance to cover this vehicle.
 Just like with any vehicle on the road, having insurance protects you from anything that may happen.
 It is better to be safe than sorry while you’re on the road.
 Nothing as simple as insurance should stop you from having the best road trip ever.
-Once you’ve done research into companies such as one sure insurance, you’ll be well on your way to enjoying quality time with your family and seeing some amazing sights.

 Since we’re using my car for this road trip, we took it to our local Walmart Auto Care Center to get it serviced.
 We love the quality of service they provide there and the prices are reasonable.

 If you want to do your own oil changes, it’s great to that you can also purchase Mobil 1™ motor oil on-shelf at Walmart.